Cold Ashby Grange

-It seems that parts, if not all, of the Abbey Grange were owned by the Saunders family for several generations and by Mr. Wykes of Haslebech in 1720, who apparently held Court there from time to time.
+It seems that parts, if not all, of the Abbey Grange were owned by the Saunders family for several generations (Nigel Bird kindly sent details of his research into this family's occupation for which click here - please respect Mr Bird's copyright) and by Mr. Wykes of Haslebech in 1720, who apparently held Court there from time to time.

 This clearly suggests that at least one domestic building remained in the 18th Century, an assertion made by Bridges (History of Northamptonshire 1791) who actually died in 1724, his work having been published 67 year’s posthumously (whereby hangs another tale!).